 The inconvenience of this method of learning to play the guitar—because there are one or two—is that this comes at a not-insignificant cost.

 Compared to the other methods that are free or more or less low-cost, private lessons with a teacher require you to dig in your pockets.
+However, the progress you will make - particularly in beginner guitar lessons - will be worth the cost.

 The other black spot is there's not always a music teacher and especially not for the guitar near where you live, especially if you live in a small town.